 Day 3 focused on Musical Intelligence and Interpersonal Intelligence.
 The session moved beyond theoretical concepts to provide a practical toolkit for educators, emphasizing a paradigm shift from a content delivery model to creating a collaborative learning community.

 Musical Intelligence (Music-Smart): This intelligence is the ability to recognize pitch, rhythm, and tone, and it is a powerful cognitive tool for memory and learning.
-The session provided a checklist of observable traits, such as being captivated by music and associating memories with melodies.
-Classroom applications include turning formulas into songs, using rhythms to break down complex concepts, and leveraging music for rote memorization tasks.
+The session provided a checklist of traits, such as associating memories with melodies.
+Classroom applications include turning formulas into songs and using rhythms for rote memorization.

 Day 4: Intrapersonal and Naturalistic Intelligence